 Our Practice Nurses are family planning trained and are able to advise on all aspects of reproductive and sexual health including birth control pills, IUCDs (contraceptive coils), diaphragms, contraceptive patch & injections, implants.
 Contraceptive implants and coils (copper IUD and Mirena IUS) can also be fitted at the Health Centre.

+All contraception including barrier methods for safer sex are available free of charge.
 If you want more information about the different types of contraception click here.

 This service helps patients with diabetes manage their blood sugar, medical condition and lead healthy, active lives.
 Over 2 million people in England are living with diabetes, a condition which results in too much glucose (sugar) in the blood.
 To remain symptom-free people with diabetes must monitor their diets carefully and manage regular treatments such as injections and tablets.
 To find out more, please speak to your Doctor / Nurse or contact our reception for more information.
 Weblink: www.diabetes.org.uk